qlik-oss/core-website/docs/tutorials/data-loading.md

     docker-compose up -d --build
     node ./dropbox
     ```
-    **Note:** When you run the `dropbox.js` application, the first 10 lines of the [`airports.csv](https://github.com/qlik-ea/outhaul/blob/master/data/airports.csv)
+    **Note:** When you run the `dropbox.js` application, the first 10 lines of the [`airports.csv`](https://github.com/qlik-ea/outhaul/blob/master/data/airports.csv)
-    are pritned to the console window.
+    are printed to the console window.

 The workflow for loading data from GoogleDrive and OneDrive is similar to the example above,
 and loading data from these data sources is supported by the
 [File-Connectivity-Service](https://github.com/qlik-ea/outhaul).

-## Loading data from a PostgreSQL database using GRPC protocol
+## Loading data from a PostgreSQL database using gRPC protocol

 In this example workflow, load data from a PostgreSQL database
-using the GRPC protocol in the QIX Engine.
+using the gRPC protocol in the QIX Engine.

 Before you start this example, you must clone the [postgres-grpc-connector](https://github.com/qlik-ea/postgres-grpc-connector)
 Git repository to your local machine.